joshyawn/Threat-Hunting-Scenario-Brute-Force-Attack/README.md

 ### 1. Searched the `DeviceLogonEvents` Table

 Searched for any IOCs that indicated a Brute Force attack was being launched against the social media platform Instagratification.
-I found that 2 RemoteIP addresses had an abnormally large amount of failed logon attempts(>7) to Instagratifications Accounts.
+I found that 2 RemoteIP addresses had an abnormally large amount of failed logon attempts(>7) to Instagratifications servers.

 **Query used to locate events:**